Call-for-Code-for-Racial-Justice/TakeTwo/README.md

 - **Stereotyping:** To perpetuate a system of beliefs about superficial characteristics of members of a given ethnic group or nationality, their status, society and cultural norms.
 - **Under-Representation:** To have insufficient or disproportionately low representation of Black, Indigenous, People of Color (BIPOC) individuals, for example in mediums such as media and TV adverts.
 - **Gaslighting:** To use tactics, whether by a person or entity, in order to gain more power by making a victim question their reality.
 To deny or refuse to see racial bias, which may also include the act of convincing a person that an event, slur, or idea is not racist or not as bad as one claims it to be through means of psychological manipulation.
 - **Racial Slur:** To insult, or use offensive or hurtful language designed to degrade a person because of their race or culture.
-This is intentional use of words or phrases to speak of or to members of ethnic groups in a derogatory manor.
+This is intentional use of words or phrases to speak of or to members of ethnic groups in a derogatory manner.
 - **Othering:** To label and define a person or group as someone who belongs to a "socially subordinate" category of society.
 The practice of othering persons means to use the characteristics of a person's race to exclude and displace such person from the 'superior' social group and separate them from what is classed as normal.

 ## Getting started